Cú Chulainn: Childhood

 The stories of Cú Chulainn's childhood are told in a flashback sequence in Táin Bó Cúailnge.
 As a small child, living in his parents' house on Muirthemne Plain, he begs to be allowed to join the boy-troop at Emain Macha.
 However, he sets off on his own, and when he arrives at Emain he runs onto the playing field without first asking for the boys' protection, being unaware of the custom.
 The boys take this as a challenge and attack him, but he has a ríastrad (transformative battle frenzy) and beats them single-handed.
 Conchobar puts a stop to the fight and clears up the misunderstanding, but no sooner has Sétanta put himself under the boys' protection than he chases after them, demanding they put themselves under his protection.

 Culann the smith invites Conchobar to a feast at his house.
 Before going, Conchobar goes to the playing field to watch the boys play hurling.
 He is so impressed by Sétanta's performance that he asks him to join him at the feast.
 Sétanta has a game to finish, but promises to follow the king later.
-But Conchobar forgets, and Culann lets loose his ferocious hound to protect his house.
+But when Culann asks if anyone will be arriving late to the feast, Conchobar forgets about Sétanta, and Culann lets loose his ferocious hound to protect his house.
 When Sétanta arrives, the enormous hound attacks him, but he kills it in self defence, in one version by smashing it against a standing stone, and in another by driving a sliotar (hurling ball) down its throat with his hurley.
 Culann is devastated by the loss of his hound, so Sétanta promises he will rear him a replacement, and until it is old enough to do the job, he himself will guard Culann's house.
 The druid Cathbad announces that his name henceforth will be Cú Chulainn—"Culann's Hound".